beberlei/context/README.md

 There are some special cases:

     * The 'success' closure gets passed the return value of the 'context' when not executed explicitly.
+    * ContextObserver is an interface that get injected when type-hinted.

 Possible argument transformation: